 * SkeletonKey: Chief Wiggum has one, [[VisualPun which is shaped like a skull]], which opens every door in Springfield.
 Bart and Ralph steal it and get up to mayhem.

 * ThrowTheDogABone: Lisa was the one to come up with a plan to save Mayor Quimby but the one congratulated was Ralph for suggesting to ask for her help.
 Lisa gives in out of pity.

-* TooDumbToLive: Quimby seems to be actively trying to kill himself killed with the electric chair.
+* TooDumbToLive: Quimby seems to be actively trying to get himself killed with the electric chair.